We’ve reached 50’000 readers! These are people who read The European Correspondent.

 European journalism is under construction.

-The smartest ideas and people rarely come from your home country.
+The smartest ideas and people rarely come from our home country.
 The decade-defining events usually happen elsewhere.
 But their impact is felt across Europe.

 Currently, Europe lacks true European media: in Germany alone, more media outlets are devoted exclusively to football than news outlets specialising in Europe.
 The few newspapers with "Europe" in their name mainly focus on the Brussels bubble and report for lobbyists and business people.